-- (1) Each applicant and licensee shall promptly file with the commission an update explaining any new or changed facts or circumstances whenever such occurs with respect to any matter set forth in a sports pool license application. - (2) All applicants and licensees shall have an obligation to ensure that information, documentation and assurances submitted to the commission are not misleading considering the circumstances in which such were submitted. - (3) The commission may permit any applicant to file an amendment to its application at any time prior to the commission's final action thereon. - (4) The failure of an applicant or licensee to comply with applicable laws and regulations shall be grounds for denial of the application or for suspension or revocation of a sports pool license. - (f) Determination of application.
-Upon evaluation of each application, the commission shall either: - (1) grant the application for a sports pool license; - (2) grant the application with conditions the commission deems necessary or advisable; - (3) request additional information or documentation; or - (4) deny the application.
+- (1) Each applicant and licensee shall promptly file with the commission an update explaining any new or changed facts or circumstances whenever such occurs with respect to any matter set forth in a casino sports wagering license application. - (2) All applicants and licensees shall have an obligation to ensure that information, documentation and assurances submitted to the commission are not misleading considering the circumstances in which such were submitted. - (3) The commission may permit any applicant to file an amendment to its application at any time prior to the commission's final action thereon. - (4) The failure of an applicant or licensee to comply with applicable laws and regulations shall be grounds for denial of the application or for suspension or revocation of a casino sports wagering license. - (f) Determination of application.
+Upon evaluation of each application, the commission shall either:

+- (1) grant the application for a casino sports wagering license; - (2) grant the application with conditions the commission deems necessary or advisable; - (3) request additional information or documentation; or - (4) deny the application.

-The commission may deny a sports pool license to an applicant that has failed to establish such applicant's competence to operate a sports pool or provide an adequate plan of operation (including acceptability of a sports pool vendor).
+The commission may deny a casino sports wagering license to an applicant that has failed to establish such applicant's competence to operate a sports pool or provide an adequate plan of operation (including acceptability of a sports pool vendor).
 An applicant may request a de novo hearing to challenge an application denial or condition imposed.
 Such hearing shall be held pursuant to procedures the commission may establish.

 § 5329.3.
-Term of license and review.
+Term of casino sports wagering license and review.